zerotohero-dev/zerotohero-web/content/about/a-new-hope.md

 pivot my idea into a knowledge-sharing system that I can populate faster, easier, without friction---almost naturally.

+{{img(
+  src="/images/2021/05/CXYEte2UwAAdugK-10.jpg"
-![Sometimes you need a shift in your perspective. sometimes you need a splash of water in your face.
-And sometimes you need both.](/images/2021/05/CXYEte2UwAAdugK-10.jpg)
+  alt="Sometimes you need a shift in your perspective.

-Sometimes you need a shift in your perspective. sometimes you need a splash of water in your face.
-And sometimes you need both.
+    Sometimes you need a splash of water in your face.
+    Almost always, you need both."
+)}}

 What will the new **Zero to Hero** be like?